 - Nature of business.

 - Principal place of business.
-You need to have an Irish business address before you can register a business name in Ireland.
+You must have an Irish business address before registering a business name in Ireland.

 - Date of adoption of the business name.